 In front of the fireplace stove, the substrate must consist of non-combustible material, for ex.
 Steel/glass plate, stone or tile floor.
-The size of the non-combustible surface must follow the applicable national and local regulations.
+The size of the non-combustible surface must follow the applicable national and local regulations, and must protect against any impact from embers that might fall out of the stove.
 Protecting your floor from embers that may fall out of the oven.

-Distances see data table page 15.
+Distances see data table page 14.